Priority ceiling protocol: ICPP versus OCPP

 There are two variants of the protocol: Original Ceiling Priority Protocol (OCPP) and Immediate Ceiling Priority Protocol (ICPP).
 The worst-case behaviour of the two ceiling schemes is identical from a scheduling view point.
 Both variants work by temporarily raising the priorities of tasks.

 In OCPP, a task X's priority is raised when a higher-priority task Y tries to acquire a resource that X has locked.
-The task's priority is then raised to the highest priority had been blocked by itself, ensuring that task X quickly finishes its critical section, unlocking the resource.
+The task X's priority is then raised to the highest priority of any such Y that had been blocked by itself, ensuring that task X quickly finishes its critical section and unlocks the resource.
 A task is only allowed to lock a resource if its dynamic priority is higher than the priority ceilings of all resources locked by other tasks.
 Otherwise the task becomes blocked, waiting for the resource.

 In ICPP, a task's priority is immediately raised when it locks a resource.
 The task's priority is set to the priority ceiling of the resource, thus no task that may lock the resource is able to get scheduled.
 This ensures the OCPP property that "A task can only lock a resource if its dynamic priority is higher than the priority ceilings of all resources locked by other tasks".